-For reasons which are needless to be repeated here, this did not happen and the Commission presented a recast directive proposal on 2 July.
+For reasons which are needless to repeat here, this did not happen and the Commission presented a recast directive proposal on 2 July.

-This was discussed at the informal meeting of your Council in Chantilly on 11 July.
+This was discussed at the informal meeting of the Employment and Social Affairs Council in Chantilly in July.
 The Presidency asked whether it would be possible for the social partners to agree on a common position to serve as advice to both the Member States in the Council and to the European Parliament.

-From the debate that followed, we understood that this initiative was welcomed by the Council, by the European Commission represented by Commissioner Spidla as well as by the European Parliament represented by Jan Andersson, Chairman of the Committee for Employment and Social affairs.
-ETUC and BUSINESSEUROPE with assistance from the President of the Council, Minister Xavier Bertrand, met several times over the summer and finally a week ago was able to send a joint letter together with my colleagues from CEEP and UEAPME who had joined the common position.
+From the debate that followed, we understood that this initiative was welcomed by the Council, by Commissioner Spidla as well as by the European Parliament represented by Jan Andersson, Chairman of the Committee for Employment and Social affairs.
+ETUC and BUSINESSEUROPE with assistance from the President of the Council, Minister